The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 Step-by-Step Guide to Flat Tapestry Crochet

-Once you learn basics with this guide, you’ll be able to easily follow any tapestry crochet patterns, whether it is worked in a different stitch, flat, or in the round.
+Once you learn the basics with this guide, you’ll be able to easily follow any tapestry crochet pattern, whether it is worked in a different stitch, flat, or in the round.

 For this tutorial, we can follow the color chart below.